oyeharry/modugen/README.md

 ## Getting Started

-1. Create a template file at your project root in following path.
+1. Create a template file at your project root like this `templates/CoreModule.[pascalCase].js`
-   `templates/CoreModule.[pascalCase].js`

-2) Add some template code in your template file.
+2. Add some template code in your template file.

 ```javascript
 import React from 'react';